spraakbanken/korp-frontend/doc/user_manual_eng.md

 ### Advanced search

-Regardless of whether you use Simple or Extended search, your query is converted into an expression in the query language CQP Query Language.
+Regardless of whether you use Simple or Extended search, your query is converted into an expression in the CQP query language.
 Under the tab
 *Advanced*, you can see the expressions for Simple and Extended search, as well as construct your own search query if you want to do something more advanced than what is currently possible in an Extended Search.